 How Long Does It Take To Wire Money?

 Transferring money electronically is easy.
-However, when you are sending money to someone, there’s always the worry whether they received it or not.
+However, when you are sending money to someone, there’s always the worry about whether they received it or not.
 Even though wire transfers are relatively fast in terms of electronic transactions within the U.S., it’s good to know how quickly you can transfer money to others.

 How Long Do Wire Transfers Take?